 - The example MPEG-DASH players are beta versions so unexpected results may occur during playback.

 - In the article examples, [wowza-ip-address] is the IP address or domain name of the Wowza media server.

 DASH player integration

 Wowza Streaming Engine software includes support for Dynamic Adaptive Streaming over HTTP (DASH) as specified by the MPEG-DASH ISO/IEC 23009-1.
 MPEG-DASH streaming is generally very similar to proprietary adaptive streaming technologies such as Apple HTTP Live Streaming (Apple HLS), Adobe HTTP Dynamic Streaming (Adobe HDS), and Microsoft Smooth Streaming.
 In Wowza Streaming Engine 4.0, MPEG-DASH is supported for both video on demand (VOD) and live streaming.
 The software can also protect VOD and live MPEG-DASH content using the Common Encryption (CENC) standard.
-For more information about DASH streaming support in Wowza Streaming Engine software, see How to do MPEG Dash streaming.
+For more information about DASH streaming support in Wowza Streaming Engine software, see How to stream over MPEG-DASH.

 Video On Demand (VOD) playback